NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 - name: name of the item.
 - description: description of the item.
-- category: category choices( Starter, Main, Side, Dessert, Drink) for the item to placed in.
+- category: category choices( Starter, Main, Side, Dessert, Drink).
-- price: cost of the item.f
+- price: cost of the item.
 - added_on: automated date on when the item was added to the menu.
 - active: whether the item is available or not.